 The law focused on reducing the millions of tonnes of waste dumped at landfills.
 To reduce the high quantities of plastic in the garbage, the government banned the use of disposable plastic bags and containers.

-They also introduced a volume-based waste fee and producer responsibility scheme.
-These schemes improved the rate at which the citizens of South Korea recycled packaging products and other recyclable materials and reduced the quantity of waste produced.
+They also introduced a volume-based food waste fee and producer responsibility scheme.
+These schemes improved the rate at which the citizens of South Korea recycled packaging products, biodegradable food scraps, and other recyclable materials and reduced the quantity of waste produced.

 The installation of waste plants, reusing waste for energy, and illegal trash dumping policies helped the country reach an incredibly low-to-no-waste environment.
 Not adhering to the waste disposal policies attracts up to a $1,000 fine.

 Wales had three goals to achieve from its zero-waste practice: a sustainable environment, a prosperous society, and a fair and just society.